mosahel01/mosahel01/README.md

 I am a Seasoned Ricer who's supposingly learning website development.
 I am a huge fan of open-source and have advocated with sate.

-- i used Arch Btw!
+I used Arch, Vim, Hyprland and Ghostty Btw!